HeWasntOffByMuch/imdb-ratings/README.md

 # ★ IMDb Ratings Overlay — Firefox Extension

-Automatically shows IMDb ratings on Netflix, Disney+, Max (HBO), Prime Video, Apple TV+, Hulu — and any streaming site you add.
+Automatically shows movie and TV ratings on Netflix, Disney+, Max (HBO), Prime Video, Apple TV+, Hulu — and any streaming site you add.
+Uses the TMDb API, so titles in Polish, German, Japanese, and other languages are resolved correctly without any translation step.

 ---